mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 One way to implement this is to manually organize your C++ structures into packed integers with bitfields and union tricks, such as grouping all bools together into one integer type via bitfield and serializing them as a group.
 But this is tedious and error prone and there’s no guarantee that different C++ compilers pack bitfields in memory exactly the same way.

-A much more flexible way that trades some small amount of CPU on packet read and write for convenience is a __bitpacker__.
+A much more flexible way that trades a small amount of CPU on packet read and write for convenience is a __bitpacker__.
 This is code that reads and writes non-multiples of 8 bits to a buffer.

 ## Writing Bits